Victoza (liraglutide) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) for the following uses:

 If you take more than the recommended amount of Victoza

 Call your doctor right away if you believe you’ve taken too much Victoza.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

-If you miss a dose of Victoza, skip that dose.
-The next day, take your usual dose at the regular time.
+If you miss a dose of Victoza, skip the missed dose.
+The next day, take your next dose at the regular time.
 Do not “double up” and take two doses to try and make up for the missed dose.
-This could increase your risk for side effects from Victoza.
+This could increase your risk of side effects from Victoza.

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or timer on your phone or downloading a reminder app.
 A kitchen timer can work, too.

 The Victoza dosage your doctor prescribes will depend on several factors.
-These include:
+These include the severity of your type 2 diabetes and any side effects you may experience.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Victoza for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.